KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ![[Pasted image 20250916092310.png]]

 And from the size, they'll definitely need to be smaller, so I'm going to go with 0402 caps.
+Now I just realized that I probably don't need noise decoupling right by the golden fingers, and just on the mezzanine connector, so I'm going to just do one 0.1uF per pad on the VDD pin for the MEZZANINE connector, and then a bulk cap right by it too, and maybe a bulk cap by the golden fingers!